 Figure 17.
 Damped stress inversion results.
-Red arrows show the trend of the P-axes and the trend of the T-axes are labeled blue.
+Red arrows show the trends of the P-axes and blue the trends of the T-axes.
 Arrow length indicates style of faulting; i.e., plunge angle (0.05° bin spacing).
 Wedges show the 95% confidence interval for P- and T-axes.
 USGS Quaternary faults shown in thin black lines (USGS et al., 2006).

 There is a component of normal motion north of Truckee toward the Mohawk Valley fault zone, however these grid points include fewer and less well-constrained mechanisms (due primarily to poor station coverage).
-The presence of both strike-slip and increased numbers of normal mechanisms (i.e., variability in P-axis plunge) east of the Sierran front defines a local transtensional stress regime, with a more NW oriented T-axes; this is juxtaposed to the dominantly strike-slip stress regime directly in the North Tahoe–Truckee transition zone and the major normal faulting system of Tahoe basin.
+The presence of both strike-slip and increased numbers of normal mechanisms (i.e., variability in P-axis plunge) east of the Sierran front defines a local transtensional stress regime, with more NW oriented T-axes; this is juxtaposed to the dominantly strike-slip stress regime directly in the North Tahoe–Truckee transition zone and the normal faulting of the major faults in the Tahoe basin.

-The stress field north of Lake Tahoe approximately at latitude 39.3° N suggests a counterclockwise rotation in the T-axis orientation approximately centered slightly west of the California–Nevada border.
+The stress field north of Lake Tahoe at approximately 39.3° N latitude suggests a counterclockwise rotation in orientations of the T-axes between events on both sides of a point slightly west of the California–Nevada border.
 This rotation can clearly be seen in the distribution of short-period focal mechanisms (Figure 14).
 In other words, to the west, the T-axis is oriented ESE and rotates ~30 degrees to WSW just west of the NV border.
-As discussed above, the change in orientation of T-axis over a short distance could possibly result from crustal block rotation north of Lake Tahoe coincident with the change to a more northeasterly strike of Stateline–North Tahoe and Incline Village faults at their northern extent in the NE quadrant of the Tahoe basin.
-Based on the stress field observations, this would suggest a component of left-slip at the north ends of the Stateline-North Tahoe and Incline Village faults, although there has been no evidence from fault studies.
-Overall, the T-axis is generally oriented E-W across the study area, consistent with down-to-the-east normal faulting on range bounding faults.
-As mentioned above, an E-W T-axis will also drive conjugate strike-slip geometry on high-angle NW oriented dextral and NE striking sinistral faults.
+As discussed above, the change in the orientation of the T-axis over a short distance could possibly result from crustal block rotation north of Lake Tahoe that is coincident with the change to a more northeasterly strike of the Stateline–North Tahoe and Incline Village faults at their northern extent in the NE quadrant of the Tahoe basin.
+Based on the stress field observations, this would suggest a component of left-lateral slip at the north ends of the Stateline-North Tahoe and Incline Village faults, although there has been no evidence from fault studies.
+Overall, the T-axis is generally oriented E-W across the study area, which is consistent with down-to-the-east normal faulting on range bounding faults.
+As mentioned above, an E-W T-axis will also drive conjugate strike-slip geometry on high-angle, NW oriented, dextral and NE striking, sinistral faults.
 The rotation in the T-axis orientation north of Lake Tahoe occurs between latitudes 39.2° N to 39.35° N over a distance of 10 km (between three lateral grid points) with generally consistent focal mechanism solutions within each grid point.
-Another change in T-axis orientation occurs northeast of Truckee, CA through the Mount Rose fault zone near Reno to a more NW-SE orientation.
+Another change in T-axis orientation occurs northeast of Truckee, CA through the Mount Rose fault zone near Reno, where it rotates to a more NW-SE orientation.
 Since the T-axis rotation is still apparent in a highly damped inversion (i.e., highly smoothed version – not shown) it is not likely an artifact.